Sam Smith Shares the ‘Body Trauma’ They Experienced as a Child With Shirtless Photo

 “Some may take this as narcissistic and showing off but if you knew how much courage it took to do this and the body trauma I have experienced as a kid you wouldn’t think those things,” Smith wrote.

-Though he didn’t elaborate on what he meant by experiencing “body trauma,” according to the National Eating Disorders Association (NEDA), struggles with disordered eating are often linked to other types of trauma, including emotional neglect or abuse, sexual assault, bullying and physical assault.
+Though they didn’t elaborate on what they meant by experiencing “body trauma,” according to the National Eating Disorders Association (NEDA), struggles with disordered eating are often linked to other types of trauma, including emotional neglect or abuse, sexual assault, bullying and physical assault.

 Even without knowing what exactly Smith went through as a child, many folks who have experienced body shaming growing up may be able to relate to his present struggles with self-image.